 - Leptospirosis can be treated with doxycycline, penicillin, ampicillin, amoxicillin, chlortetracycline, and oxytetracycline.

 - Chlortetracycline and oxytetracycline have been successful in cattle if you give early.

 - However, vaccination is the most effective approach for avoiding the unnecessary use of antibiotics.

-Control and Prevention Bovine Leptospirosis
+Control and Prevention of Bovine Leptospirosis

 Management methods to reduce transmission.
 These include:

 - Rat control.

 - Fencing cattle from potentially contaminated streams and ponds.